hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+# 07.07.2025 Scrum Master II: Exam Tips: Lesson 3
+- Product Backlog: is an **emergent**, ordered list of what is needed to improve the product. it is the **sibgle source** of work undertaken by the Scrum Team.
+- Product Backlog Items (PBIs) that can be Done by Scrum Team within on Sprint are deemed ready for selection in a Sprint Planning event.
+They usually acquire this degree of transparancy after refining activities.
+Product backlog refienement is the act of breaking down and further defiing Product Backlog items into smaller more precise items.
+This is an ongoing activity to add details such as a decsription, order, and siza.
+Attributes often vary with the domain of work.
+-

 # 06.07.2025 Scrum Master II: Exam Tips: Lesson 2
 - **Scrum Events**
   - Sprint Planning